altermo/small.nvim/README.md

 **I don't plan on doing good maintenance, so I might change things without warning.**

-The documentation might not be up to date
+The documentation is not up to date.

 Here some plugins that I would recommend you check out: [whint](#Whint), [bufend](#Bufend), [dff](#Dff).